 First Graders are in charge of our Toys For Tots drive at Lincoln Park.
 They will be making announcements, giving reminders, and counting toys to encourage Lincoln Park to donate toys.
 Have they asked you if they can earn some extra chore money to purchase a new toy to donate to this worthy cause?

-Be on the lookout for links to volunteerspot.com in future e-mails as we begin to plan our Holiday party.
+Be on the lookout for links to volunteerspot.com in teacher e-mails as we begin to plan our Holiday party.
 We’ll need your help to make this event fun for the little ones.
-You can find the date for the Christmas party, as well as other important dates in the coming newsletters.